Outer-Wilds-New-Horizons/new-horizons/README.md

 Planets are created using a JSON file format structure, and placed in the `planets` folder (or in any sub-directory of it).

-NOTE: Any mod that requires PacificEngine's CommonResources is not compatible with New Horizons currently.
-Both mods mess with planets and orbits and end up clashing.
-We're currently working on a solution.

 <!-- TOC -->

 - [Roadmap](#roadmap)